BRITE-REU/programming-workshops/source/workshops/05_visualization/index.rst

     conda install -c conda-forge nb_conda_kernels

 Conda environments are isolated installations of software that are kept seperate from each other.
-For example, if I wanted to have both Python 2.7 and Python 3.x installed on my machine -- without conflicting with one another -- I could run the following commands:
+For example, if we wanted to have both Python 2.7 and Python 3.x installed on a machine -- without conflicting with one another -- we could run the following commands:

 .. code-block:: bash